ideal-lab5/Grants-Program/applications/cryptex.md

  <img src="../static/img/spk.png" alt="Secret Society high-level overview"/>
 </p>

-The values for the size of the session validator set, $n$ and the thresold $t$ are a function of the total size of the network.
-That is, if there are more keys that need to be held and reencrypted, then the number of session validators should be increased in order to process each.
-However, this poses an issue in regards to scalability.
-It implies that the validator set will need to continuously grow in order to facilitate more 'reencryption bandwidth', unless we limit the bandwidth to some certain number of keys generated or reencrypted per block.
-We do not yet have a solution for this, but will actively research potential approaches.

 #### Ad-Hoc DKG and Secret Societies

-Now that the session validators have provided a session public key, we can instantiate ad-hoc *blindly* dkg using other members of the validator set.
-During each session, a participant can issue a 'request' to start the DKG by proving a number of shares and a threshold, $(t, n)$.
+Now that the session validators have provided a session public key, we can begin the blind dkg.
+During each session, a participant can issue a 'request' to start the DKG by providing a number of shares and a threshold, $(t, n)$.
 Then, 'secret societies' can be formed, wherein each member has a secret key share.
 The protocol (for a single request) is as follow:

 1. A participant issues a request to start the DKG, $(t, n)$
 2. Validators can choose to 'bid' on being in the group by generating a VRF output and publishing a commitment to it onchain.